hearmeneigh/dataset-rising/setup/README.md

 # OS Setup Scripts

-These scripts are used to set up a new vanilla OS installation so that it can be used with the rest of the scripts in this repository.
+> Installer scripts that install Dataset Rising on top of a new vanilla OS installation

 Typically, you will only need to do this if you are setting up a new machine for training, for example a new EC2, Google Cloud, Vast AI, RunPod, etc. instance.